ESETP/hyasynth-pcb/AssemblyInstructions.md

 - Kemit C Capacitors

 List of all SMD Passives, their component value and their SMD package size.

+## Soldering VIAs

+Poke a strand of fine steel wire through the via, solder the bottom side of the via, solder the top side of the via, trim excess wire and repeat for all other vias.

 ## Solder Battery Holders